 I am involved in two externally funded Cancer Research UK projects; Incentivized smoking cessation for tobacco treatment-resistant diabetics (UK PI) and Project HATCH -Staying Healthy AfTer Childbirth: A cross-national study to support smoking abstinence and inter-related cancer prevention behaviours among postpartum women (CO-I).

-I am also in the supervisory team for two PhD studentships:
+I am also in the supervisory team for three PhD studentships:

 1) Exploring psychological, social and environmental determinants in physical activity in young people with intellectual disabilities